annabel2509/comp122/labs/objects/README.md

 ## A Touch of Class

-All of the variables we have used so far (with the exception of Scanner) have been primitive data types.
-There's an awful lot you can do with primitive data types, in languages such as C we only have primitive data types (and people have done an awful lot with C).
+All of the variables we have used so far have been primitive data types.
+You can do a lot with primitive data types, and in languages such as C we only have primitive data types (and people have done an awful lot with C).

 In Java however we have the option of creating more complex datatypes, classes!

-Programs of can get complex very quickly, in large pieces of software it is simply impossible to keep track of tens of thousands of lines of code when they are in a single file.
-To make life much easier for ourselves (honestly), we separate our code into separate functional classes.
+Programs can get complex very quickly, in large pieces of software it is simply impossible to keep track of tens of thousands of lines of code when they are in a single file.
+To make life much easier for ourselves (honestly), we separate our code into functional classes.

 ## Class Half Full